 Tooth-filing (Mepandes or Matatah, indo. potong gigi)

-The next important one is the puberty rite of tooth filing.
+The most important rite of this age is probably the tooth filing ceremony (mapandes or matatah).
 It must be carried out before marriage (sometimes on the very same day for those with low revenues).
 The ceremony is costly (one have to hire musicians, prepare a feast, make special offerings) and thus often collective (cousins doing it altogether is common).

 A specialised priest (sangging) will file the 6 upper teeth.
 In theory until they are perfectly aligned but, especialy nowadays, the operation is mostly symbolic and thus unpainful.